Responsible Data Discovery - Agent Setup

 Description: <description for the secret>

-With the agent created in the DataGrail app, it’s now time to configure the container that will run within your network.
+With the agent created in DataGrail, it’s now time to configure the container that will run within your network.

-DataGrail recommends you run this with your preferred container orchestration platform like Kubernetes or serverless via AWS ECS, Google Cloud Run and the like.
-Terraform configuration files are available for some cloud platforms.
+DataGrail recommends running the agent with your preferred container orchestration platform, such as Kubernetes or serverless via AWS ECS, Google Cloud Run, etc. Terraform configuration scripts are available for some cloud platforms.
 Ask your DataGrail engagement manager for information.

 "customer_domain": "yoursubdomain.datagrail.io",